 In the process, there are three levels of analysis depending on whether or not an undertaking could significantly affect the environment.
 The basic levels of NEPA environmental review and documentation process include:

-- Categorical Exclusion (CATEX): A category of actions that do not have, under normal circumstances, individually or cumulatively, a significant effect on the human environment or that have been previously studied and found to have no significant environmental effect.
+- Categorical Exclusion (CATEX): A category of actions that do not have, under normal circumstances, individually or cumulatively, a significant impact on the human environment or that have been previously studied and found to have no significant environmental impact.

 - Environmental Assessment (EA): A concise public document that provides sufficient evidence and analysis for determining whether to prepare a Finding of No Significant Impact (FONSI) or an Environmental Impact Statement (EIS).
 If a federal agency anticipates that an undertaking may significantly impact the environment, or if a project is environmentally controversial, a federal agency may choose to prepare an EIS without having to first prepare an EA.